viewar/documentation/docs/sdk/stack.md

 * **UI layer**
 * **ViewAR API** (JavaScript-based, used for communication between the two upper)

-Also, the ViewAR System provides a backend with a **3D CMS** and **Developer Portal** for managing applications and content.
+The ViewAR System also provides a backend with a **3D CMS** and **Developer Portal** for managing applications and content.

 #### ViewAR Core
-ViewAR Core is C++ based, lightweight and highly performant.
+ViewAR Core is **C++ based, lightweight and highly performant.**
 It runs on iOS, Android, web browsers and HMD (like HoloLens) allowing for multi-platform solutions.

 It is mainly responsible for:
 * **rendering** - advanced shading technologies integration, custom shaders, PBR materials.